 The Traditional Analogous Color Scheme

 Many people think of traditional fall colors as red, gold yellow and light orange.
-These shades are known as analogous colors — or on the color wheel.
+These shades are known as analogous colors — or three colors that sit directly across from each other on the color wheel.
 You can also tone down the golden and orange colors if you prefer while darkening the red in your decorations.
 Color exists on a spectrum, so find the hues perfect for you.

 Uses: Wind garlands of leaves around the tent, chairs or table.
 Hang them from the ceiling.
 Capture soft gold in the form of a candle flame sitting in a mason jar, wrapped in a small red sash.